-- Inabata Senryoten established as importer of dyestuffs in Kyoto
+- Inabata Senryoten established as an importer of dyestuffs in Kyoto

 - "IK" becomes official company logo